skydan/basic-cucumber-guide/README.md

     - keyword **Feature**
     - feature's title
 - Narrative
-    - identify the stakeholder
+    - identify the **stakeholder** (*a stakeholder is a person who gets some value out of the system, typical stakeholders are representative of groups of users, for example a trader, a patient or an administrator*)
-    - describe the feature he wants
+    - describe the **feature** he wants
-    - the reason for wanting it
+    - the **reason** for wanting it
-- Acceptance Criterio
+- Acceptance Criteria
     - Scenario's title
     - Scenario's steps